dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 If one of these tests pass the validation rule broke and it returns the Object `{ 'range': true }`.
 With this the name of the validation rule name is then added to the validators error collection for the passed in FormControl.
 Otherwise **it returns null if it is valid.**

-After the creation of the the custom validator it can be added to the FormControl in the form model in the component class:
+After the creation of the the custom validator it can be added to the FormControl in the form model in the component class.
+Change the value of the FormControl from a single value to an array and pass in the name of the validator function as the second parameter:

 ```js
 ngOnInit(): void {